CATEGORY · 23 TERMS

 Bow Backset: Definition, Fit & Shooting Form

-Bow backset is the amount the bow handle is set back from a line drawn perpendicular to the bowstring at...
+Bow backset is the distance the bow handle is set back from a line drawn perpendicular to the bowstring at...

 Bow Belly